How To Look At A House

 Also, the codes add that “if valves are installed at the manifold, they shall be labeled indicating the fixture served,” another similarity to an electric panel.
 The pipes are often color-coded blue for cold and red for hot water.
 Here’s a photo of PEX manifold system below.

-So, in summary, shut off valves are required for all plumbing fixtures except showers and bathtubs, and they must be at the fixture unless a manifold system is used.
+So, in summary, shut off valves are required for all plumbing fixtures and appliances, except showers and bathtubs, and they must be at the fixture unless a manifold system is used.

 of Blog Posts